-Safe and efficient competition should be established through ELNO interoperability
+Safe and effective competition should be established through ELNO interoperability

 Sympli entered the e-settlement market in 2018 with a clear purpose of representing industry’s need for a secure, reliable and efficient e-settlements service.
 We’re proud to be a force of positive change in the industry during this critical period of transformation and we support the work also being undertaken by ARNECC, PEXA, and the industry to deliver the full benefits of digitisation to the Australian public.